osdldbt/dbt2/doc/dev-guide.rst

 See the **AppImage** section for details on building an AppImage.
 There are additional requirements for the `appimage` target in the `Makefile.cmake`.
-Alternatively, the kit provides scripts to create a container that can create an AppImage.
+Alternatively, the kit provides scripts in the *tools* diretory to create a container that can create an AppImage.

 Testing the Kit
 ===============